Looking for the Top Things To Do in New York City?

 Times Square also known as “The Crossroads of the World” “The Center of the Universe” “The Great White Way” is one of the busiest pedestrian areas with over 50 million visitors annually!

-Some of what is featured today in this post is located right by Times Square!
-Including the Theater District ( My favorite place in New York City), Gullivers Gate, Museum of Art, Top of the Rock Observatory, Radio City Door Tour and Rockefeller Center Tour.
+Some of the activities in NYC that are featured today in this post are located right by Times Square!
+Including the Theater District ( My favorite place in New York City), Gullivers Gate, Museum of Art, Top of the Rock Observatory, Radio City Door Tour, and Rockefeller Center Tour.

-There are other attractions in this area such as Ripley’s Believe it or not , Madam Tussauds, and The National Geographic Encounter.
+There are other attractions in this area such as Ripley's Believe it or not, Madame Tussauds, and The National Geographic Encounter.

-Commercialism is at its strongest in Time Square.
-Your will see all sorts of advertisements and promotions.
+Commercialism is at its strongest in Times Square.
+You will see all sorts of advertisements and promotions.
 In the picture above my good friend James is being recognized for his Non- Profit The Investors Society which helps help high school students learn about the stock market.

 Description of the Empire State Building from That Traveling Family

-The Empire State Building is such an iconic New York landmark that a trip to the city wouldn’t be complete without adding it to the itinerary.
+The Empire State Building is such an iconic New York landmark that an adventure in NYC wouldn't be complete without adding it to the itinerary.

 Possibly one of the most famous buildings in the world, the Empire State Building has been featured in over 250 movies!
 The incredible views of

-the city from the 86th floor observation deck are the big draw, but there’s so much more to see along the way.
+the city from the 86th-floor observation deck is the big draw, but there's so much more to see along the way.

 Description of Ellis Island By State by State